Ground source heat pumps

 The GSHP unit is installed inside, meaning that space is required for a plant room to house the system.
 This is definitely something to factor in early on as it takes more space than an airing cupboard housing a boiler, which many people are used to.

-As a rough guide, a typical GSHP plant room would be around 2.1 x 1m and would contain the heat pump, cylinder, pipework and the controller.
+As a rough guide, a typical GSHP plant room would be around 2.1 x 1m and would contain the heat pump, cylinder, pipework and controller.

 Is a Ground source heat pump right for your home?